-Key publications include Dramaturgy and Architecture: Theatre, Utopia and The Built Environment (2015), nominated for the TAPRA David Bradby award, 2017; Dramaturgy and Performanc, 2nd Edition (2016), with Synne Behrndt; A Mis-Guide to Anywhere (2006) with Wrights & Sites - one of a series of published 'Mis-Guides' which provide provocations for disrupted walking.
+Key publications include Dramaturgy and Architecture: Theatre, Utopia and The Built Environment (2015), nominated for the TAPRA David Bradby award, 2017; Dramaturgy and Performance, 2nd Edition (2016), with Synne Behrndt; The Architect-Walker: A Mis-Guide (2018) with Wrights & Sites - one of a series of published 'Mis-Guides' which provide provocations for disrupted walking.

 I welcome PhDs on walking art, performance and landscape, performance and architecture, Indian performance art, dramaturgy and performance writing.

 My research blog can be found at http://expandeddramaturgies.com/category/sometimeswalking/

 Information on Wrights & Sites can be found at http://www.mis-guide.com/

 Personal tutees can book a meeting during Tues or Thurs 12-1.
 Please email to arrange.